grabaiforsea/aiforsea-traffic-management-2/README.md

 The train and test dataset I used to train my model to find the best parameter is:
 * training data splits into 75% train and 25% test

-Here are the train test data I have split to verfiy my model:
+Here are the train test data that I have split to verfiy my model:
-1. Training data splits into 80% train and 20% test.
+1. 80% train and 20% test.
-2. Training data splits into train data (first 60 days) and test data (day 61).
+2. Train data (first 60 days) and test data (day 61).
-3. Training data splits into train data (first 60 days) and test data (day 61 timestamp 0:0).
+3. Train data (first 60 days) and test data (day 61 timestamp 0:0).
-4. Training data splits into train data (first 60 days) and test data (day 61, timestamp less than and equal to 0:15).
+4. Train data (first 60 days) and test data (day 61, timestamp less than and equal to 0:15).
-5. Training data splits into train data (first 60 days) and test data (day 61, timestamp less than 12:00).
+5. Train data (first 60 days) and test data (day 61, timestamp less than 12:00).
-6. Training data splits into train data (first 47 days) and test data (last 14 days).
+6. Train data (first 47 days) and test data (last 14 days).
-7. Training data splits into train data (first 60 days, 75%), test data (first 60 days, 25%) and hold out data (day 61).
+7. Train data (first 60 days, 75%), test data (first 60 days, 25%) and hold out data (day 61).

 Click [download](https://drive.google.com/drive/folders/1gyX9y_rDYoYOeynEVdXKhlMkI5KfcTaH?usp=sharing) to get the data above in csv format in my google drive.